-Amperage Requirements
+Wattage Requirements

 The generator provides sufficient power to operate most accessories at the same time.
-A list of amperage requirements for all AC accessories is provided below.
+A list of wattage requirements for all standard AC accessories is provided below.
+However, these are maximum values and the full amount will not necessarily be on all at once.
 Use the amp meters and volt meter on the AC panel to properly manage the load on the generator.
 The generator is capable of handling momentary peaks above its rated capacity.
 These peaks are normally related to the start-up of each accessory.
-In addition to the factory installed appliances, you should know the amperage requirements of any household objects you bring on board.
+In addition to the factory installed appliances, you should know the wattage requirements of any household objects you bring on board.